Graduate Midwife Program

 - The Program Coordinator’s role is to support, counsel and mentor graduate midwives.

-- A team of Clinical Support Midwives and Preceptors are willing and able to guide in the clinical setting.
+- A team of Clinical Support Midwives is willing and able to guide in the clinical setting.
 The Clinical Support Midwives' role is to orientate, support and guide novice practitioners throughout the year.

 - Each placement provides Graduate Midwives a supernumerary time appropriate to that area.

 Annual leave will be allocated during the program to recharge your batteries.